joehunterdev/react-complete-guide/readme.md

   - `end` prop helps handle the end of the route to handle active feedback.

 #### Navigating Programmatically
+- `useNavigate` incase you need to refresh the page

 #### Defining & Using Dynamic Routes

 #### Adding Links for Dynamic Routes